viralemergence/clover/README.md

 ## Key files

-The integrated CLOVER dataset, currently limited to mammal viruses:
+The integrated CLOVER dataset, currently limited to mammal viruses (includes database and separate csv of field descriptions)

- ↳ output → Clover_v1.0_NCBIreconciled_20201218.csv (database and separate field descriptions csv)
+ ↳ output → Clover_v1.0_NCBIreconciled_20201218.csv

 A full reconciled dataset of all four databases that includes non-virus pathogens and parasites: